-Sifting through centuries of obscure art historical source imagery, Uklański has updated antique depictions of white European subjects enrobed in the clothing and signifiers of the Orient—turbans, richly patterned fabrics, ornate Eastern jewelry, and other exotic accoutrements—to suggest the sitters’ desire to merge the allure of otherness with their existing identities.
-Executed in ink and acrylic on deeply colored velvet, burlap, or canvas, the Ottomania paintings recuperate a complex, centuries-old cultural cross-pollination between East and West to contradict both the extreme Islamophobia of today’s Western political culture, and the academic community’s categorizations of Orientalism as unilaterally essentialist.
+Sifting through centuries of obscure art historical source imagery, Uklański has depicted white European subjects enrobed in the clothing and signifiers of the Orient—turbans, richly patterned fabrics, ornate Eastern jewelry, and other exotic accoutrements—to suggest the sitters’ desire to merge the allure of otherness with their existing identities.
+Executed in ink, oil stick and acrylic on deeply colored velvet, burlap, or canvas, the Ottomania paintings recuperate a complex, centuries-old cultural cross-pollination between East and West to contradict both the extreme Islamophobia of today’s Western political culture, and the academic community’s categorizations of Orientalism as unilaterally essentialist.
 Uklański’s new canvases celebrate Europe’s undeniable romance with the Islamic cultures of Turkey, Persia, and North Africa, while inviting viewers to question their coded content.

 The exhibitions in New York and Istanbul will be accompanied by extensive documentation.
 Luxembourg & Dayan will also publish an exhibition catalogue documenting Uklański’s paintings in both the New York and Istanbul exhibitions, featuring a text by fellow artist and writer Sam McKinniss.
 Uklański will also publish an artist book entitled Ottomania in collaboration with the Istanbul Biennale, bringing together over 200 paintings selected from the Orientalist imaginary of European art spanning centuries.

 As Uklański explains, “The history of the Poles—a Slavic tribe—belongs to the East.”